DFE-Digital/publish-teacher-training/guides/setup-development.md

 ### Yarn 4 (Corepack) troubleshooting

+This repo uses Yarn 4 via Corepack (`packageManager: "yarn@4.18.0"`). `./bin/setup` activates it for you and checks it is there first — Corepack shipped with Node 16.9 to 24 and was **removed in Node 25**, so on a newer runtime you need `npm install -g corepack` before setup will get past its first step.

-This repo uses Yarn 4 via Corepack (`packageManager: "yarn@4.18.0"`). `./bin/setup` activates it for you, but if `yarn -v` still shows Yarn 1 — usually a separately installed yarn shadowing the Corepack shim — run:
+If `yarn -v` still shows Yarn 1 — usually a separately installed yarn shadowing the Corepack shim — run:

 ```bash
 corepack enable